apache/jena/docs/fuseki-protocol.md

 any persistent data can be manipulated outside the server.

 Datasets are initially "active".
 The transition from "active" to "offline" is graceful - all outstanding requests are completed.

+### Backup
+Pattern: `/$/backup/*{name}*`

+> _Not implemented_

+This operation initiates a backup and returns.
+It returns, via the Location head (@@?) the location of a resource that can be used to monitor the backup operation.
+Backup operations run asynchronously and may take a long time.

+Backups are written to the sever local directory 'backups' as  gzip-compressed N-Quads files.

 ## Statistics
 > **`/$/stats/*{name}*`**